 Regular monitoring plays an important role in developing results indicating possible contamination of well water and its quality in the future.
 Experts recommend testing private wells:

-• For a more accurate conclusion on nitrates, other parameters such as pH and possibly unwanted inclusions in water, such as metals and pesticides, should be tested once every three to five years.
+Other parameters, such as pH and possibly unwanted inclusions in water, such as metals and pesticides, should be tested once every three to five years to more accurately determine nitrates.

 ┃Common Water Treatment Solutions